 You’ll typically need to choose between a short or long term contract, but deciding on the right one for you depends on a few things.

-Though it’s not quite the same commitment as buying, choosing the right car lease term ensures you make the most of your money, and helps you avoid unwelcome fines at the end of the deal.
+Though it’s not quite the same commitment as buying, choosing the right car lease term ensures you make the most of your money.
+It helps you avoid unwelcome fines at the end of the deal and means you don't need to resort to things like a car lease transfer.

 To help you find the right deal, we’ll cover what a lease term means, what the average term is, the types of terms, and how to choose the best car lease contract length for you.